back to insights

 Queretaro: aerospace and automotive precision

 Queretaro has built one of the most concentrated aerospace manufacturing clusters outside of the United States and Europe.
-Over 90 aerospace companies operate in the state, including Bombardier, Safran, and Airbus suppliers.
+More than 70 aerospace companies operate in the state, including Bombardier, Safran, and Airbus suppliers.
 The National Aerospace University (UNAQ) trains technicians and engineers specifically for the sector, creating a talent pipeline that other states cannot replicate.

 Beyond aerospace, Queretaro has attracted significant automotive investment.
 The state's position in the Bajío corridor places it within four to six hours of drive time to major automotive OEM plants in Guanajuato, San Luis Potosí, and Aguascalientes.
 Its industrial parks are modern, well-managed, and connected to highway and rail infrastructure.